RetroDevDaemon/pc88-c/README.md

 # PC88-C (0.1.4)

-## Warning - SDCC 4.2.0 changes the calling convention on z80, which will break all __naked functions.
-## Please use SDCC 4.1.0 with PC88-C until further notice.

 # Overview
 A very minimal framework for PC88 development using C. <br> `src/pc88-c.h` has all the good stuff. <br>